 Maryland passes medical marijuana affirmative defense, requiring courts to consider defendants’ use of medical marijuana in marijuana-related prosecution cases

-2002, Americans for Safe Access founded by Stephen Scherer.
+2002, Americans for Safe Access founded by Steph Scherer.

 October 29, 2002, In Conant v.
 Walters, the court rules that the government cannot revoke physicians’ licenses for recommending medical marijuana.